chadknowlton/PrivateOpenPilotRepo/AssuranceCases.md

 ### Evidence in Claim 3
 1. Device Capacitor: The comma three device features a capacitor that allows the device to maintain operation even when the vehicle loses power (less than 12 volts).
 The device will detect such a state and beep to notify the user.
 It will also allow for about five addition seconds of runtime before powering down.
 During this powerdown cycle, the current memory stored within the cache will stay maintained.
 2. Persistent Memory Architecture:  The CPU of the comma device allows for the protection of data integrity with cache and memory protection in the event of a sudden powerdown cycle.
 This cycle is further assisted by capacitor in Claim 3 #1.
 3. Panda Safety Model: The [safety model](https://blog.comma.ai/understanding-the-openpilot-safety-model/) for OpenPilot outlines the main principles for the software to maintain compliance with safety.
-In the event of stall, the driver must be able to take control of the vehicle when the device shuts down.
+The device's OpenPilot software utilizes the model in the fact that it implments data protection in the [code](https://github.com/commaai/panda/tree/master/board/safety).
+Not only will the device have software implmentations to notify the driver upon shutdown, it will also utilize the code to maintain data from corruption.
 4. Comma Connect: Cellular application that enables a bridge to the comma device.
 When the device is synced to the application, the application will be able to maintain device logs and data.

 ### Evidence in Claim 4